BogdanCiubotaru24/blockbench/ik/README.md

 ### Notes
 - Axes should be defined in the joint's **rest (local) frame**.
 - Keep units in **radians**.
-- For a 2-bone limb, make both joints `hinge` around the same axis (planar) and optionally add a small bias for your bend (pole) when choosing targets or when selecting the delta rotation axis.
+- For a planar 2-bone limb, make both joints `hinge` around the same axis.
+To obtain out-of-plane motion supply different axes for `axis0` and `axis1`.
+  You may optionally add a small bias for your bend (pole) when choosing targets or when selecting the delta rotation axis.